Hellohihey! I’m Ryan!

 Growing up in Southern California, I was seen as a stereotypical “Asian” or “Filipino” - I practiced karate, did well at math, loved to karaoke, and grew up in a quiet suburban Catholic household - but I am more than just any stereotype.
 My name is Ryan Dalusag, a proud second-generation cis Filipino-American Queer man of color and Licensed Clinical Social Worker (CA #86311).
 I have more than 10 years of experience working in the mental health field coming from residential facilities, inpatient hospitals, outpatient programs, community mental health, and academic school systems.
 I have been privileged to have been able to meet and work with many individuals and families who have opened up their hearts and shared their stories with me over the years.
 I enjoy nerdy stuff like anime or video games, trying new foods while traveling, dancing by myself or learning some new choreography, and spending time with friends enjoying a cup of matcha.

 As a Queer Filipino-American, I proudly work to advocate and support those in the Asian-American, Native Hawaiian, and Pacific Islander (AANHPI) and the greater BIPOC (Black, Indigenous, and other People of Color) community as well as LGBTQ+ communities to help break the stigma on mental health and build an understanding of our loved ones, our culture, and of ourselves.
 I have seen within my communities the shame and fear that can come for those who may struggle with mental health challenges and I want to support Filipino mental health and other community efforts to bring awareness to those struggling alone.
-My specialty in therapy is helping high-achieving adults who struggle with identity, sexuality, and/or perfectionism challenges, as well as breaking intergenerational trauma that leads to behaviors like codependency, avoidance, and burnout.
+Some of my specialties include helping high-achieving adults who struggle with identity, sexuality, and/or perfectionism challenges, as well as breaking intergenerational trauma that leads to behaviors like codependency, avoidance, and burnout.

 My Approach